-Dr Duncan Brown, author of the paper, commented:
+Dr Duncan Brown, head of HR consultancy at IES and author of the paper, commented:

 ‘The UK’s productivity woes, lagging behind countries like France and Germany, are partly due to a lack of investment in skills and too many businesses benefiting opportunistically from a prevailing culture of low pay.